AliElSaleh/RiftBuild/README.md

 ```
 ./build.sh
 ```

-RiftBuild compiles with Clang so make sure that is installed before building
+Rift Build compiles with Clang so make sure that is installed before building

 ---